Certified Rental Inspection Services for Landlords in Baltimore County, Maryland

 How long does a Baltimore County rental inspection take?

 The rental inspection of a typical single-unit property takes about 20 minutes.
+Completed paperwork will be sent electronically on the day of the inspection.

 The information on this page was compiled from a variety of documents provided by Baltimore County.
 Their website includes some additional information about the program and may contain information that has been updated.